Bushfires and storms threaten water supply and much more

 Post-fire debris flows in south east Australia are highly sensitive to soil conditions, and have only been observed in areas with shallow, poorly structured soils.
 When they do occur, they generate thousands of tonnes of fine sediment, most of which is efficiently transported through the river network, ultimately contaminating our water storages.

-Fire frequency in forests is increasing world-wide and is likely to increase in the coming decades in south east Australia in response to reduced annual rainfall and increased maximum temperatures, but at the same time the intensity of thunderstorms is also increasing in response to higher temperatures.
+Fire frequency is increasing in many forests worldwide and is likely to increase in the coming decades in south east Australia in response to reduced annual rainfall and increased maximum temperatures, but at the same time the intensity of thunderstorms is also increasing in response to higher temperatures.

 Both these changes will increase the frequency and intensity of high magnitude post-fire erosion events and increase the risks to communities and water supplies.
 Climate oscillations, driven partially by the El Niño/Southern Oscillation (ENSO), are also projected to intensify, with more dry and wet extremes.
 This, in turn, will lead to more frequent ‘evacuation’ of sediment stored in upland valleys and channels, which will end up in our reservoirs.